nightroman/FarNet/PowerShellFar/Samples/FarTask/README.md

 - Scripts `*.fas.ps1` are task scripts.
 They are invoked by `Start-FarTask`, for example by the association `ps: Start-FarTask (Get-FarPath)`.
-  Such scripts work with FarNet using jobs and macros.

 How to run `*.fas.ps1` normally: